-For additional information, please contact the Parking Office at 825 New York Avenue, 1st floor, M-F 9 a.m. - 4 p.m., 718 270-3163 (Brian Corby).
+For additional information, please contact Brian Corby in the Parking Office at 815 New York Avenue, 1st floor, Monday-Friday, 7 a.m. - 3 p.m., 718 270-3163.
+The University Police Department will strive to ensure that parking accommodations will continue to be provided to every extent possible.